Moderna CEO expects governments to allocate early COVID-19 vaccines

-July 15 (Reuters) - Moderna Inc’s chief executive said on Wednesday that he expects governments will make the decision on how to allocate COVID-19 vaccines while supplies are scarce.
+(Reuters) - Moderna Inc’s (MRNA.O) chief executive said on Wednesday that he expects governments will make the decision on how to allocate COVID-19 vaccines while supplies are scarce.

 Chief Executive Stéphane Bancel said on a conference call to discuss early stage clinical results for his company’s experimental vaccine that Moderna could potentially work with the Centers for Disease Control and Prevention or the Department of Defense to distribute it in the U.S.